 An early breakfast allows us to take an early lift from the Telecabine de Bellvue in Les Houches.
 This will link to one of the first trains that will take us up the first section of Mt Blanc.
 From the final train stop at Station Nid d'Aigle, we will start our hike up to either the Tete Rousse or Gouter Hut.

 After another very early start from the Tete Rousse hut (1am!) or the Gouter hut (2am!) we make our way, wearing crampons, up the glacier and over the Dôme de Goûter (4304m).
 From the top of the Dôme we descend slightly and then quickly reach the emergency shelter of the Vallot hut (4362m).
 Above this, we ascend steeper ground, climbing Les Bosses (4547m) and then to the gradually narrowing summit ridge.
 Normally we reach the summit of Mt Blanc (4810m) soon after daybreak.
 We retrace our steps on the descent and hope to be back down in Chamonix that evening.
 If time doesn't allow us to catch the last train back, we will spend another night at either the Gouter or the Tete Rousse hut.

-We have the Friday as a contingency day in case of poor weather earlier in the week or in case we are still getting down from the Tête Rousse or Goûter huts!
-However if we have made it down to Chamonix the previous evening we organise a rock climbing session at one of the local crags, normally the friendly and popular Les Gaillands.
-Your last night is spent back at the comfortable Hotel Vert in Chamonix where you'll enjoy your final evening together.
+This is a contingency day in case of poor weather earlier in the week, or in case we are still getting down from the hut.
+However, if we have made it down to Chamonix the previous evening we will organise a rock climbing session at one of the local crags.
+Return to Leysin for dinner.